barraponto/drupal-markdown-module/README.txt

 Quickstart
 --------------------------------------------------------------------------------

+0. Install the Libraries API module, available at http://drupal.org/project/libraries

 1. Move the entire "markdown" directory into your Drupal installation's sites/all/modules folder (or your site specific directory).

+2. If there isn't one already, create a "libraries" folder at sites/all.
+Download the Markdown Extra library from http://michelf.com/projects/php-markdown/extra/ and extract it to a folder named "markdown" inside sites/all/libraries

-2. Enable the module on Administer >> Site building >> Modules
+3. Enable the module on Administer >> Site building >> Modules

-3. Set up a new input format or add Markdown support to an existing format at Administer >> Site configuration >> Input formats
+4. Set up a new input format or add Markdown support to an existing format at Administer >> Site configuration >> Input formats

-4. For best security, ensure that the HTML filter is after the Markdown filter on the "Reorder" page of the input format and that only markup you would like to allow in via HTML and/or Markdown is configured to be allowed via the HTML filter.
+5. For best security, ensure that the HTML filter is after the Markdown filter on the "Reorder" page of the input format and that only markup you would like to allow in via HTML and/or Markdown is configured to be allowed via the HTML filter.